tushartyagi0507/Flimpire-GPT/README.md

 - Header
 - Routing of App
 - Sign In form page
-- Sing Up form page
+- Sign Up form page
 - Form Validation
+- Firebase npm install, and adding firebase to the project

 # Features of the App